Jonathan-Git-Hub-dev/JWT/README.md

 ##### Login
 This interface varifies a user's identity, and requires the following data:/
+- email : account's email/
-- 'email' : account's email
+- password : account's password/
-'password' : account's password on success tit provided the calling process recieves an inital base64 encoded access token followed by a comma and this sessions refresh token encoded in base 64 errors
+when credentails matching the database are presented the calling process recieves an inital base64-encoded access token followed by this sessions refresh token base64_encoded seperated by a comma. the following errors codes are also possible
-"500" : server error occured
-"403" : data provided incorrect ()()()()()(order error numerically "408" : invalid credentails
+- 403 : data provided incorrect ()()()()()(order error numerically
+- 408 : Invalid credentails.
+- 500 : Server error occured.

 ##### Get_Access_Token
-this interface requries
-'uid' : the users id
+this interface generates a new access token for the user and requires:/
+- uid : The user's ID.
+- refresh : The user's refresh token.
-'refresh' : the users refresh token when real users id and unexpired refesh token is recieved the following is send to the calling process the header base64 encoded followed by "." followed by the payload base64 encodd a "." and finally the signature hash base64 encoded example "base64encocded_json_header.base64encocded_json_payload.base64encocded_json_hash" errors
+When a real users ID and unexpired refesh token is recieved the calling process recieves an access token./ the following errors codes are also possible
-"499" : token expired
-"500" : server error occured
-"403" : data provided incorrect
+- 403 : Data provided incorrect.
+- 499 : Token expired.
+- 500 : Server error occured.

 ##### Confirm_User
 this interface transition a user cocount from the 'Incomplete_User' table to the 'User' table